chalatz/tours/pages/info/reviews-comments.md

   text: "We had a wonderful day in Rhodes.
 The island is so beautiful, we enjoyed
     it more than Santorini.
 Andrew was a great tour/driver, and very pleasant to spend the day with.
-His knowledge of Rhodes, and his insight into modern economic and social issues in Greece was very informative. <br>\nSo much better than being on a big bus tour from the cruise line.<br>\nRegards, Susan and Nate (July 22nd)
-    <br> \nsusantgans@gmail.com\n\nDear Nicholas, Thank you for our tour.
-We all really
-    enjoyed it and found Kostas the tour guide, very friendly and informative.
-Also Jakob the driver, met us and transported us very happily and safely.<br>\nKind regards, Elizabeth (July 21st)<br>\nliz8222@icloud.com\n\n\nHi Nicholas,  Thank
-    you so much for the tour especially teaming us up with Mahir.
+His knowledge of Rhodes, and his insight into modern economic and social issues in Greece was very informative.
+So much better than being on a big bus tour from the cruise line.<br>\nRegards, Susan and Nate (July 22nd) <br> \nsusantgans@gmail.com\n\nDear Nicholas, Thank you for our tour.
+We all really enjoyed it and found Kostas the tour guide, very friendly and informative.
+Also Jakob the driver, met us and transported us very happily and safely.<br>\nKind regards, Elizabeth (July 21st)<br>\nliz8222@icloud.com\n\n\nHi Nicholas,  Thank you so much for the tour especially teaming us up with Mahir.
     He was a great match and very helpful and informative, he knows his job and does it very well!
 The tour itself was also perfect to really see every side of the island which is beautiful in itself.  \nWe hope to tour with you again when we return to Rhodes and you will be highly recommended to family & friends.
 Thanks again for the tour & many many thanks to Mahir.<br>\nKind regards, Aysel<br>  \naysel.unsal@hotmail.com\n\nThank you very much!
 We had a wonderful day yesterday.
 Michael was great showing us all the places.
 We enjoyed it very much! <br>\nThanks, Subha (13 July)<br>\nsubha@padman.co.uk<br>\n\nNicholas thank you.
 We had a brilliant time.
 We have just returned home and have wonderful